3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 measurements?
 The short answer is "remote attestation".
 There is a need of a trusted entity that will tell the machine owner that the measured software has the approved cryptographic footprints (measurements).
 At 3mdeb we aim to create an open hardware USB security token called [Fobnail](https://fobnail.3mdeb.com/) which will act as a axiomatically trusted device and provide attestation services to avoid the use of network and potentially untrusted attestation servers or man-in-the-middle network attacks.
-The project became possible thanks to the sponsorship of the [NLnet Foundation](https://nlnet.nl/project/Fobnail/).
+In the long run we plan to [combine Fobnail and Dasharo](https://twitter.com/Dasharo_com/status/1393535274689384449) to securely deploy, provision and attest D-RTM capable systems.
+The project became possible thanks to the sponsorship of the [NLnet Foundation](https://nlnet.nl/project/Fobnail).

 ## safeboot

-Before we start explaining how Fobnail may improve the security of the boot process lets' review and compare the open source boot process hardening projects starting with.
+Before we start explaining how Fobnail may improve the security of the boot process lets' review and compare the open source boot process hardening projects starting with safeboot.

 First of all safeboot is a set of scripts and wrappers that help automate and speed up provisioning of the machine to leverage TPM and UEFI Secure Boot full potential.
 In short it packs Linux kernel, initial ramdisk (with safeboot scripts) and commandline parameters into a single EFI file and creates two copies of it for normal boot flow and recovery.
-Additionally the root filesystem is being encrypted and the password is being sealed to TPM and Static Root of Trust measurements.
-The boot flow is presented on the diagram
+Additionally the root filesystem encrypted with the password sealed to the TPM and Static Root of Trust measurements.
+The boot flow is presented on the diagram below:
-below:

 ![](/img/safeboot-boot-flow.png)

-So how this works?
+So how does this work?
 When UEFI firmware finishes the platform initialization and is ready to boot the OS it executes EFI file with the packed Linux kernel and initial ramdisk, but this file is being signed with custom Secure Boot keys generated during the provisioning process.
 During the provisioning phase these keys' certificates are enrolled into the firmware and the private parts are migrated to a USB HSM key in order to protect the key from leakage.
 This USB